ContainedBlargh/track_time/README.md

 Unfortunately, I could never get `git-hours` to work on my setup, I decided to implement it myself.
 I've also taken filesystem's creation date and last modified date for each file into account.

+In the end, this tool is not enough for automatic time-tracking, sadly.